drmohundro/mohundro.com/blog/articles/2009-10-09-simple-sinatra-example-using-ironruby.md

     gem install sinatra

-Then, to actually “reference” the gem in your code, you just “require” the dependencies you have.
+Then, to actually "reference" the gem in your code, you just "require" the dependencies you have.

     require 'rubygems'
     require 'sinatra'